 Friday 14.8.2020 460km Total: 460km 6h 9m Total: 6h 9m

-I've planned this years trip through Poland, Belarus and east Germany providing I can get into Belarus at all and get back into Poland without getting thrown in a quarantine facility.
+I've planned this years trip through Poland, Belarus and eastern Germany providing I can get into Belarus at all and get back into Poland without getting thrown into a quarantine facility.

 I'd decided to include Brest in Belarus as it's in what is called a Visa free zone with a simplified process to get more tourism in the region.